Sidorenko-Type Inequalities for Pairs of Trees: Introduction

 \begin{thm} Let $k\geq3$ and let $H$ be a non-empty tree.
 Then $H\succcurlyeq S_k$ if and only if $e(H)\geq (k-1)\sigma(H)$. \end{thm}

 \begin{thm} Let $H$ be a tree.
 Then $H\succcurlyeq P_4$ if and only if $H$ has at least four vertices. \end{thm}

 Intuitively, the poset given by $\succcurlyeq$ on the set of all $k$-vertex trees for small $k$ tends to have ``star-like'' trees near the top and ``path-like'' trees near the bottom.
 In fact, as proven by Sidorenko~\cite[Theorem~1.2]{Sidorenko94}, for all $k$, the unique maximal element is $S_k$.
+This result has found applications in studying noise sensitivity of boolean functions~\cite{GopalanServedioWigderson16} and analyzing clustering coefficients in complex networks~\cite{Kurauskas22}; alternative proofs of Sidorenko's result appear in~\cite{CsikvariLin14,LevinPeres17,LuchtrathMonch24+}.
 Right below $S_k$ is the tree $S_k'$ obtained from $S_{k-1}$ by subdividing one edge; more precisely, every $k$-vertex tree $H$ apart from $S_k$ satisfies $H\preccurlyeq S_k'\preccurlyeq S_k$~\cite{Sidorenko94}.
 For $k\leq 6$, the unique minimal element is $P_k$, as is discussed in~\cite{Leontovich89,Sidorenko94}.
 However, Leontovich~\cite{Leontovich89} showed that there is a $7$-vertex tree $H$ with $H\not\succcurlyeq P_7$ and so $P_7$ is not the unique minimal element among $7$-vertex trees; see also~\cite[Remark~4.13]{CsikvariLin14}.
 Our next theorem says that, somewhat surprisingly, there are some very ``star-like'' trees $H$ which satisfy $H\not\succcurlyeq P_k$.
 We say that a tree $H$ is a \emph{near-star} if it can be obtained from a star by subdividing edges in such a way that each edge of the star is subdivided at most once.

 \begin{thm} Let $H$ be a $k$-vertex near-star with $\ell$ leaves.
 If $\frac{k+1}{2}\leq \ell\leq k-3$, then $H\not\succcurlyeq P_k$. \end{thm}